High availability with master-worker setup

 - Point one

--masterflag to each of the hot-standby master nodes (there can be multiple
+-masterflag to each of the hot-standby master nodes’ IP addresses and ports.
+(There can be multiple

 To create a worker in an active/active scenario:

 - For the

 -apiflag, specify the REST endpoint of the load balancer